Carlos Romero Barceló: Legacy

 Romero Barceló married Kate Donnelly on January 2, 1966.
 His daughter, Melinda Romero Donnelly, was an NPP member of the House of Representatives of Puerto Rico for 8 years, later becoming state senator when she won a special election in 2009 for the vacant seat of former senator Jorge De Castro Font.
 Romero Barceló was a boxing fan, and advocated for holding world championship bouts in San Juan during his terms in office.
 Some of his accomplishments were the Minillas Tunnel, the Centro de Bellas Artes Luis A. Ferre, the creation of the Puerto Rico Federal Affairs Administration, and the Roberto Clemente Coliseum (while the Mayor of San Juan).

 Federal charges filed against Puerto Rico former governor Aníbal Acevedo Vilá stemmed from a tip brought to federal prosecutors by Romero Barceló.
 Romero openly admitted to being the catalyst of the federal investigation against Acevedo Vilá.
-In 2000, Acevedo accused Romero Barcelo of receiving $175,000 USD of illegal contributions to fund his own campaign bid for Resident Commissioner.
+In 2000, Acevedo accused Romero Barcelo of receiving US$175,000 of illegal contributions to fund his own campaign bid for Resident Commissioner.
 In the end, Acevedo Vilá was acquitted of all charges.